Harshvardhan2164/Applicant-Tracking-System-Minor-Project/README.md

-# Applicant-Tracking-System-Minor-Project
+# Applicant Tracking System Minor Project

-Applicant Tracking System using Machine Learning and Natural Language Processing and deploying it on a Full Stack Web Interface to analyze the Resume Match Score of the Applicant.
+Developing a NLP Model to analyze the Applicant's Resume for predicting the Match Score based on the Job description provided by the employer.